katono254/Neighbour/README.md

 The steps provided above requires you to add commands in you computer terminal.

 ## Known Bugs
-Their are not any bugs in the website.Incase you spot a bug you may request a pull request.

 ## Accessing the Admin page
 USERNAME : Greg